project-chip/connectedhomeip/docs/guides/ti/matter-users-guide/ti_factory_data_user_guide.md

 ## How to use

-Out of box factory data location is configured to be on second last page of flash.
-For CC13x4, the starting address is `0xFE800`.
+Out of box factory data location is configured to be on second to last page of flash.
+For CC13x4_CC26x4, the starting address is `0xFE800`.
 This can be configured in the linker file.

 To configure: